 You can share resources using global settings for the resource or you can share with individual HydroShare users or Groups.
-To globally share a resource, navigate to its landing page, and click one of the sharing status buttons in the middle of the page.
+To globally share a resource, navigate to its landing page, and click on the sharing icon in the top right of the page.

 What happens when I check the Shareable check box?